bolopenguin/SSB-VAE-Custom/README.md

 The script new_values.py generates the new values for the hyper-parameters to test in the following runs of the code.

-The script visualising.py allows to build graph over the results achieved to study the precision of the different hyper-parameters set.
+The script visualising.py allows to build graphs over the results achieved in order to study the precision of the different hyper-parameter sets.

-The script post_processing.py allows to collect all the results provided by the test_values.py and test_values_all.py files and it computes the tables as reported in the paper.
+The script post_processing.py allows to collect all the results provided by the test_values.py and test_values_all.py files and it computes the tables summarizing the results achieved.

 ## Guide to the usage